-In 2008, there were 247 million cases of malaria and nearly one million deaths.
+In 2012, there were 207 million cases of malaria and approximately 627 000 deaths.
 Malaria is especially a serious problem in Africa, where one in every five (20%) childhood deaths is due to the effects of the disease.
 An African child has on average between 1.6 and 5.4 episodes of malaria fever each year.
 And every 30 seconds a child dies from malaria.

 Malaria is caused by Plasmodium parasites.
 The parasites are spread to people through the bites of infected Anopheles mosquitoes, called « malaria vectors », which bite mainly between dusk and dawn.